otwcode/open-doors-code/README.md

     python 02-Extract-Tags-From-Stories.py -p <archive name>.yml

-This script creates a table called `tags` in the temporary database and denormalises all the tags for every story.
+This script creates a table called `tags` in the temporary database and denormalises all the tags for every story and story link.
 This table is the basis for the Tag Wrangling sheet and is used to map the tags back to the story when the final tables are created.
 Do not edit the `tags` table manually - it will be destroyed and recreated every time you run this script.